What is Delta 8 THC?

 If you’ve been on the fence about which cannabinoid is the best alternative to THC, we’re here with their stats to help you make that decision.
 As you know, Delta-9 THC is the main active ingredient in cannabis that gives it that potent kick we all know and some of us wish to avoid.
 But what about Delta-9’s distant cousins that are known to produce different effects?
 Let’s have a look at Delta-10 and Delta-8.

 Delta 10 THC is quite lenient on the psychoactive effects.
 In other words, paranoia and hallucinations aren’t an aftereffect of Delta-10.
 Delta-10 THC produces many of the same effects as Delta-8.
-With Delta-10, you can expect to feel less stress and anxiety, focus easier, and even feel more creative.
+With Delta-10, you can expect to get help for stress support, focus easier, and even feel more creative.
 Delta-10 can be slightly more relaxing than Delta-8 with less of a buzz.
 But Delta-10 is still of the cannabis family so you can expect mental and physical stimulation.
 If you want to get a taste of the relaxing effects of cannabis with slimmer chances of getting high, Delta-10 is the best option.

 How do Delta-8 and Delta-10 work?

-Both Delta-8 and Delta-10 bind to CB1 and CB2 receptors in the body that control how we experience pain and joy and the stimulation of our appetite.
+Both Delta-8 and Delta-10 bind to CB1 and CB2 receptors in the body that control how we experience emotions and the helps make us hungry!
 Consuming both Delta-8 and Delta-10 will take a few minutes to kick in.
 This depends on the product and how much is consumed.
 Generally speaking, the effects of both Delta-8 and Delta-10 can be felt within about 30 minutes.
 Both of these cannabinoids are available in Sativa, Indica, and hybrid strains which offer a variety of effects for different desired results.
 Once Delta-8 takes full effect, you’ll start to feel high, similar to Delta-9, but there will be less of a mental encompassing feeling and more of a soothing cerebral buzz.
 Delta-10 produces a similar slow-approaching rush when ingested, but it will feel less like a high than Delta-8.

 What is the difference between CBD and THC?